shirleyshu0503/shirleyshu0503.github.io/_pages/about.md

 I am an Assistant Professor at the School of Economics, Shanghai University of Finance and Economics (SUFE).

-I obtained my Ph.D. in Economics at Brown University in 2025.
-My research interests lie in development economics and environmental economics, focusing on climate adaptation, green energy transition, and enforcement of environmental regulations.
+I received my Ph.D. in Economics at Brown University in 2025.
+My research interests lie in development and environmental economics, with a focus on climate change adaptation, green transition, and the impacts of environmental policies.

-My work involves field experiments, primary data collection, and secondary data analysis.
-My ongoing projects cover sub-Saharan Africa (Ghana, Kenya) and China, supported by the [International Growth Centre (IGC)](https://www.theigc.org/) and [Private Enterprise Development in Low-income Countries (PEDL)](https://pedl.cepr.org/).
+Most of my work involves field experiment and primary data collection, with ongoing projects in sub-Saharan Africa (Ghana, Kenya, Uganda) and China, supported by the [IGC](https://www.theigc.org/) and [PEDL)](https://pedl.cepr.org/).

 Here is my [CV](https://shirleyshu0503.github.io/files/CV_YunyuShu.pdf).